about

 etymology

 The Novacene is a concept introduced by scientist and environmentalist James Lovelock in his later works, particularly in his 2019 book Novacene: The Coming Age of Hyperintelligence.
 In this vision, Lovelock posits a future where hyperintelligent systems emerge as a dominant planetary-scale force, reshaping the dynamics of life and cognition on Earth.
 He presents these hyperintelligent entities not as mere tools or extensions of human ingenuity but as independent agents of planetary cognition, evolving largely beyond human direction.
-According to Lovelock, these systems will form a symbiotic relationship with Earth’s biosphere, driving its evolution in ways that align with planetary sustainability, albeit through mechanisms that may operate beyond traditional human agency or control.
+According to Lovelock, these systems will form a symbiotic relationship with Earth's biosphere, driving its evolution in ways that align with planetary sustainability, albeit through mechanisms that may operate beyond traditional human agency or control.
+Yet this vision resonates with and extends ideas that thinkers worldwide have been exploring from radically different angles.

 philosophical frames